TediusTimmy/FunnyMachine/README.md

 ## EMU1

 This emulator has memory-mapped IO to output characters to the screen.
 Outputting characters to BFFE will cause them to be printed to the screen.
 Also, writing to BFFF will stop the emulation.
-As of committing, it doesn't even handle the memory banks correctly, but when I implement that for the other emulators, this one will gain that ability.
+As of originally committing, it didn't even handle the memory banks correctly, but when I implemented that for the other emulators, this one gained that ability.

 ## EMU2

-This is in progress.
+This is as finished as I want to make it.
 It has a more fully featured screen device (80x25 and 16 colors), and a keyboard.

 ### VRAM
 0000-0FA0 : Screen device.
 This is 80x25, 16 color foreground and background.
 It is redrawn unconditionally 30 times a second.